codeprofis/cpIFramePrivacy/README.md

 2. A div container - identified by a unique ID (in the examples we use *mapContainer* as the ID) - is created at the previous location of the iframe.
 The styles of the previous frame are assigned to this container.
 The attribute ```data-url``` is used to specify the iframes URL.
 The attribute ```data-confirmation-message``` specifies the ID of the container created in the next step.

-3. Next, a div container containing the confirmation message has to be defined (we define it as a direct sibling of ```mapContainer``` in our examples.
+3. Next, a div container containing the confirmation message has to be defined (we define it as a direct sibling of ```mapContainer``` in our examples).
 This div can be designed freely.
 The HTML element, which is actually clicked by the user for confirmation, must contain the class ```cpIframePrivacy__confirm-button```.

 4. At the end of the body area the iframes are initialized using the following script: